rohan-ak43/Smart-Manufacturing-IoT-Cloud-Monitoring/README.md

 PART 20 — Viva / Interview Questions & Answers

 1. What is the overarching objective of this Jupyter Notebook?
-Answer: The notebook demonstrates an end-to-end machine learning pipeline on IoT telemetry data.
+Answer: The notebook demonstrates an end-to-end machine learning pipeline on smart manufacturing data.

 2. What library is used for data manipulation, and what does read_csv do?
 Answer: pandas is used for data manipulation. pd.read_csv() parses CSVs into a DataFrame.